tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Chatbots are the most common applications of CUIs; however, Amazon Alexa, Apple Siri, or Google Assistant are also examples of CUIs.

-* CUIs and Robo Advisors enhance customer engagement by using digital communication channels (social media or messaging apps).
+* CUIs and robo-advisors enhance customer engagement by using digital communication channels (social media or messaging apps).

-Engage students by highlighting that this technology is disruption on finance and banking by offering Robotic Advisors or Robo Advisors, as an additional communication channel for customers.
+Engage students by highlighting that this technology has been disruptive in finance and banking via robo-advisors, which are used as an additional communication channel for customers.

 Highlight the following about chatbots in finance and banking: